robato95/Data-Analysis-Using-R/README.md

 # Data-Analysis-Using-R

 ## [Rpubs portfolio link](https://rpubs.com/Robato_95)
+Compilation of data science related projects related to finance, human anomalies, sports, and naturally occurring events using R programming code.

 ## [Business Analysis Supermarket Sales](https://rpubs.com/Robato_95/711600)
 * A business analysis of Q3 sales from a supermarket using important metrics and KPIs.